corm0078/ecommerce-website/accessibility-testing-report.md

 ### {Alyssa Dicaire}

-- {Didnt see there was a nav the top}
-- {Used the back errow instead of the shop item at the top}
-- {Goes know how to go bakc to items}
+- {took a while to get use to the voice command but found the item with difficulty}
+- {found that the pictures alt did not work}

 ---